torwager/ComputationalFoundations/_sources/glm4_parameterizingglm.md

-# Parameterizing models in a glm1
+# Parameterizing models in a GLM

-## TWo-sample t-test
+## Two-sample t-test

 In a two-sample $t$-test, we're comparing means from two groups.
 The design matrix $X$ has one column of ones (for the intercept) and a second column indicating group membership.
 The group membership column will use numeric codes for the two groups.